qbleuse/AWS-SAMUEL/Documentation/Usage/Usage.md

 }
 ```

-Using this you may afterwards use Join Session to connect to said game session.
+Using this you may afterward use Join Session to connect to said game session.

 ## Join Session

 Join Session request the creation of a player session associated with the game session chosen to connect to it.

-The player session is filled up in the game session given by the call back and you may use the ip address and port to connect to the game session.
+The player session is created by the game session given by the callback and you may use the ip address and port to connect to the game session.

 [Here](../../Source/Private/TestAWSGameInstance.cpp#L273) is an example of calling Join Session: